Australia has perhaps the strictest quarantine laws in the world.

 It was because of this fact alone she imposed a fine upon him, which in NSW must necessarily come with a criminal conviction.

-An appeal is now being considered during which I will be arguing again for a section 10, which is where a person is guilty but no conviction is recorded against them.
+An appeal is now being considered during which I will be arguing again for a non conviction order, which is where a person is guilty but no conviction is recorded against them.